top of page

 Yamaha TX16W loading the Yamaha operating system

-Not all the functions that the sampler can perform are loaded into the memory of the sampler when the initial operating system is loaded.
-This is true even when the sampler has had its memory fully expanded like the 2 samplers that I own.
-Often you need to put the operating system disk back into the sampler to perform the function selected.
-The most common annoyance for me is formatting a floppy disk to save data to.
-This is an important task as, in general, you can only save data to disks that have been formatted in the Yamaha TX16W.
+Not all functions that the sampler can perform are loaded into memory when the initial operating system is loaded.
+This is true even when the sampler has had its memory fully expanded, like the two samplers I own.
+Often, you need to insert the operating system disk back into the sampler to perform the selected function.
+The most common annoyance for me is formatting a floppy disk to save data.
+This is crucial because, generally, you can only save data to disks formatted in the Yamaha TX16W.

 The workflow for creating and saving sampler data was not intuitive.
-The sequence to create and save the parameters of the sample had to be followed and if the musician missed a step they might have to start the process again.
+The sequence to create and save the sample parameters had to be followed precisely.
+If a musician missed a step, they might have to start the process again.

-The Yamaha TX16W was well specified for the time it was released, but the poor implementation of the operating system.
-The memory on the sampler had to be expanded as the initial operating system and filter table implementation would occupy a good chunk of the 1.5Mb that the unit shipped with.
+The Yamaha TX16W was well-specified for its time, but the poor implementation of the operating system hindered its potential.
+The memory on the sampler had to be expanded because the initial operating system and filter table implementation occupied a significant portion of the 1.5MB that the unit shipped with.

-The obvious question was why didn't Yamaha fix these issues with one of the operating system releases?
+The obvious question is: why didn't Yamaha fix these issues with one of the operating system releases?

 Other Operating Systems

-The answer to the question is why Yamaha didn't fix the issues.
-No one really knows.
+The answer to why Yamaha didn't fix these issues remains unclear.

-About 6 years after the Yamaha TX16W was released.
-A software engineer reverse engineered the hardware and wrote a new operating system, Typhoon.
-The engineer thought about what he was trying to achieve and created an operating system that was considered easier to navigate and occupied a smaller footprint in the memory.
+About six years after the Yamaha TX16W was released, a software engineer reverse-engineered the hardware and created a new operating system called Typhoon.
+This engineer aimed to design an operating system that was easier to navigate and occupied a smaller footprint in memory.

-The same engineer also created a conversion program for the samples that were created in the original Yamaha operating system to work in the Typhoon operating system.
-This was only in one direction Yamaha operating system to Typhoon operating system.
+The same engineer also developed a conversion program for samples created in the original Yamaha operating system to work in the Typhoon operating system.
+However, this conversion only worked in one direction: from the Yamaha operating system to the Typhoon operating system.

-It is for this reason that most users of the Yamaha TX16W will use Typhoon as its operating system.
+For this reason, most users of the Yamaha TX16W now prefer to use Typhoon as their operating system.

-Other software engineers wrote utility programs for this sampler.
-Utilities were written to:
+Other software engineers have written utility programs for this sampler.
+These utilities were designed to:

-• Copy data between disks to allow a backup to be made again in a fraction of the time that the original operating system did.
+• Copy data between disks to allow for backups, again in a fraction of the time that the original operating system required.

-These utility disks worked by loading in a stripped-down version of the operating system, that was dedicated to the task it was written for.
+These utility disks worked by loading a stripped-down version of the operating system, dedicated to the specific task for which it was written.

-There are other utilities that are lurking in the corners of the internet.
-It is not clear whether these were licenced originally, but most appear to be shareware now.
+There are other utilities lurking in the corners of the internet.
+It is unclear whether these were licensed originally, but most appear to be shareware now.

 Until next time!